Salford Red Devils: Badge

-This was all scrapped a couple of years later and they just brought the Devil back.

 Stadiums

 1879–1901: New Barnes

 Salford's original ground was at New Barnes (sometimes spelt New Barns) on ground on the north side of Manchester Racecourse (53°28′32″N 2°17′27″W).
 The club's first game in the Northern Union was played at this ground on 5 September 1896.
 In 1901 the club was forced to leave as the ground and racecourse had been purchased by the Manchester Ship Canal company for expansion of the dock area.
 The last game at New Barnes was on 30 November 1901.

 1901–2011: The Willows

 In 1900, Salford agreed a 14-year lease on 5 acre of land belonging to the Willows Estate Company, named after the abundance of willow trees in the area.
 They made their debut at the Willows on 21 December 1901, beating Swinton 2–0 in front of 16,981 fans.
 In the 1960s, the terrace was flattened at the Willows Road end to make way for the Salford Football and Social Club which was officially opened on 16 June 1966.
 The Willows switched on its floodlights for the first time in the match with Widnes on Friday 11 March 1966.
 On 26 November 1989, Salford unveiled a new £50,000 electronic scoreboard above the Willows Variety Centre.